Technical Overview

 Key frontend dependencies include:

-- bits-ui for UI components
+- bits-ui for User Interface (UI) components

 - itemsjs for faceted search